title

 Oct 20 Speaking of globalization, Jayati Ghosh, economics professor at Nehru University, complains that while a minority in India benefited materially from the nation's high economic growth, real wages for most workers actually fell, hunger increased and nearly 200,000 farmers committed suicide.

 Oct 22 A study released in Paris by the Organization for Economic Cooperation and Development (OECD) claims that the economic growth of the past 20 years widened the gap between the rich and the middle class in some countries, including the United States, Germany and Norway.
-The study found poverty rates lowest in the Czech Republic, Denmark and Sweden.
+The study finds poverty rates lowest in the Czech Republic, Denmark and Sweden.

-Oct 23 On the development of the financial crisis in the U.S., Alice Rivlin says on the NewsHour, "The financial structure was changing very, very rapidly, new products, new institutions, and we didn't modernize the regulatory system to keep up with that."
+Oct 23 On the development of the financial crisis in the US, Alice Rivlin says on the PBS News Hour that, "The financial structure was changing very, very rapidly, new products, new institutions, and we didn't modernize the regulatory system to keep up with that."

-Oct 27 Syria accuses the U.S. of a raid by troops in helicopters across the border from Iraq.
+Oct 27 Syria accuses the US of a raid by troops in helicopters across the border from Iraq.
 They describe the raid as having killed eight civilians.
-The U.S. has complained that Syria has not been doing enough to control their border.
+The US has complained that Syria has not been doing enough to control their border.

 Oct 27 In Egypt a senior civil servant and his wife are under arrest, accused of wife-swapping parties organized on the internet.
 Extra-marital sex is illegal in Egypt.

-Oct 28 The UN's largest peacekeeping force - 17,000 strong - is engaged in fighting against rebels in the eastern part of the Democratic Republic of Congo, against the army led by renegade general Laurent Nkunda.
-His forces control of several major towns.
+Oct 28 The UN's largest peacekeeping force – 17,000 strong – is engaged in fighting against rebels in the eastern part of the Democratic Republic of Congo against the army led by renegade general Laurent Nkunda.
+His forces control several major towns.
 Refugees are on the move, and hunger prevails.
 Some are angry with the UN for not having protected them.

 Oct 28 West Africa's regional Court of Justice, located in Niger's capital, Niamey, has ruled that Niger failed to protect Hadijatou Mani from being sold into slavery at the age of 12 - for $500.
 The court has ordered Niger's government to pay the woman, now 24, about $12,000 in damages.
 With this money, Mani plans to buy a house and to send her children to school "so they can have the education I was never allowed as a slave."
 Yahoo News reports that Mani had been jailed for bigamy after her former master opposed her marriage to another man, insisting that she had automatically become his own wife when he freed her in 2005.